montefra/montefra.github.io/_posts/2017-05-11-virtualenv_anaconda.markdown

     source deactivate

-The ``activate`` script is located in the Anaconda/Miniconda ``bin`` directory, alongside ``conda``: this directory is not in your ``PATH`` you might need to provide its full name.
+The ``activate`` script is located in the Anaconda/Miniconda ``bin`` directory, alongside ``conda``: if this directory is not in your ``PATH`` you might need to provide its full name.
 Once active you can install/update packages as shown above either using ``conda`` or ``pip``.

 Although the ``conda`` environments feels like the python virtualenvs, there are important differences.
-As far as I know, the two main ones are listed below.
+As far as I know, the two main ones are:

 * The ``conda`` environments are **completely** isolated, and contain their own version of the python interpreter.
-On the other hand ``virtualenvs`` rely on an existing external python version: the environment ``python`` interpreter is a copy of the system one, while the files that form the standard library are symlinks to the corresponding system files.
+On the other hand ``virtualenvs`` are build from an existing python version and, thank to symbolic links, inherit from it the standard library.
+This means that a virtual environment might break if the reference python version is removed or updated.
 * While ``virtualenvs`` are pure **python** environments, ``conda`` ones handle also non-python packages.
-As example your system has ``Qt`` version 5.9.x, but you need to develop an application against an older version.
+As example imagine that your system has ``Qt`` version 5.9.x, but you need to develop an application against an older version.
 You can create a new environment specifying a different version:

     conda create -n qt5_old python=3.6 qt==5.6.0

-  and switch to it <sup id="a1">[1](#f1)</sup>.
+  and switch to it <sup id="a4">[4](#f4)</sup>.

 For more information about differences between ``conda`` and the ``pip``/``virtualenvs`` combo, you can read this [